Azkali/Switchdeck/README.md

 ## Requirements
 * [Linux for Switch](https://wiki.switchroot.org/wiki/linux) (Fedora 42 or Ubuntu Noble)
 * [Box64](https://github.com/ptitseb/box64) to run games.
 Shipped with Fedora 42 by default, install from this [repo](https://github.com/Pi-Apps-Coders/box64-debs) for Ubuntu.
+* Steam and most games require Vulkan 1.2 support.
+Fedora ships with the latest GPU driver, on Ubuntu Noble it can be [upgraded](https://pastebin.com/ScMRK37p).

 ---